-A few weeks ago, my lovely Sara and I were hiking on a very remote trail in the Adirondacks.
-Several miles from a trailhead, at the intersection of two trails, we stopped by a stream to admire the view and have a snack.
+A few weeks ago, I was hiking on a very remote trail in the Adirondacks.
+Several miles from a trailhead, at the intersection of two trails, I stopped by a stream to admire the view and have a snack.

 The subject of caring for one’s self during divorce is one that I discuss daily with my clients.
 Stress and trauma can cause us to lose sleep, eat too much, eat too little, and develop other habits that, in the long run, are harmful to us.
 My advice to my clients is to do something for yourself each day that is completely self- serving – whether it be treating yourself to an ice cream cone, watching a movie or, my favorite, taking a walk in the woods.